-- Supporting the provision of six per cent6% affordable housing through a range of housing models, typologies and occupancies across Fishermans Bend. - Encourage any affordable housing provided to comprisebe a range of built form typologiesand models. - Encouraging proposals of more than 300 dwellings to provide the following percentage of 3 bedroom dwellings:
+- Supporting the provision of 6%six per cent affordable housing through a range of housing models, typologies and occupancies across Fishermans Bend. - Encourage any affordable housing provided to comprise be a range of built form typologies_and models. - Encouraging proposals of more than 300 dwellings to provide the following percentage of 3 bedroom dwellings: - · Lorimer: -20% per cent three bedroom dwellings - Encouraging design that delivers family friendly housing through: - The the development of mid-rise housing with access to private open space. - Locating locating family friendly housing on the lower levels of development with direct visual access to communal play spaces-

-- Wirraway: 30 per cent% three bedroom dwellings - Sandridge: 20 per cent% three bedroom dwellings - Montague: 25 per cent% three bedroom dwellings. - Encouraging design that delivers family friendly housing through: - The development of mid-rise housing with access to private open space. - Locating family friendly housing on the lower levels of development with direct visual access to communal play spaces. - Living room sizes that exceed minimum requirements to enable multiple uses and/or areas. - Access to outdoor communal green space on ground level, podium levels or roof tops. - Providing children's communal active indoor play or recreation space as part of indoor communal spaces. - Locating sufficient storage areas in areas with easy access to dwellings. - Encouraging communal open spaces within residential development to create opportunities for social interaction and a sense of community.
-This includes facilities, garden and recreation areas, with consideration given to opportunities for: a range of users. - Community community gardening/sheds - Use use by the elderly - Use use by pets - ------Family family friendly development - Use use for active and free play by children. - Encouraging the early delivery of community infrastructure hubs.
+- Living room sizes that exceed minimum requirements to enable multiple uses and/or areas. - Access to outdoor communal green space on ground level, podium levels or roof tops. - Providing children's communal active indoor play or recreation space as part of indoor communal spaces. - · Locating sufficient storage areas in areas with easy access to dwellings. - Encouraging communal open spaces within residential development to create opportunities for social interaction and a sense of community.
+This includes facilities, garden and recreation areas, with consideration given to opportunities for a range of users.÷ - Community community gardening/sheds - Use use by the elderly - Use use by pets - Family family friendly development - Use use for active and free play by children. - Encouraging the early delivery of community infrastructure hubs.